 As our notation suggests, $\widehat \theta^{LIMLK}$ is equal to the LIMLK (LIML with Known noise covariance matrix) estimate with dependent variable $\widetilde Y= 2(2A-1)Y$, endogenous predictors $\widetilde S = 2(2A-1)S$, and instrument $T$.
 (This can be observed directly from the definition of LIMLK \cite{anderson2009limited}.)

-As the smallest eigenvector of the covariance matrix of observations is the statistical target of Total Least Squares (TLS), the procedure we just described, and thus LIMLK, can be implemented as: (1) transform the observations by applying $\Omega^{-1/2}$, (2) run TLS in the transformed space, and (3) transform the smallest eigenvector outputted by TLS by applying $\Omega^{-1/2}$.
+As the smallest eigenvector of the covariance matrix of observations is the statistical target of Total Least Squares (TLS), the procedure we just described, and thus LIMLK, can be implemented by: (1) transforming the observations by applying $\Omega^{-1/2}$, (2) running TLS in the transformed space, and (3) transforming the smallest eigenvector obtained from TLS by applying $\Omega^{-1/2}$.
 We illustrate this procedure visually in Section~\ref{sec:simulations}.

 A causal inference implication of this method is that, under the linear structural model presented in subsection 3.1, the structural coefficient $\beta$ equals $\theta_{2,\Omega}(\Lambda_K)$, which we can estimate consistently with $\widehat \theta^{LIMLK}$.
 However, under the presence of direct effects, as mentioned in Section \ref{sec:direct-effects}, $\theta_{2,\Omega}(\Lambda_K)$ no longer equals $\beta$, and therefore treatment effects on $\theta_{2,\Omega}(\Lambda_K)S$ cannot be interpreted as the part of the treatment effect of $A$ on $Y$ that is mediated by $S$.